3liz/qgis-gobs-plugin/docs/user-guide/installation.md

 * In the **All** tab, search for the word `obs` and install the **G-Obs** plugin.

-After a successfull installation, you should see a new dock called **G-Obs**
+After a successful installation, you should see a new dock called **G-Obs**

 ![G-Obs dock panel](../media/gobs_dock.jpg)